 Choosing upper division courses and designing a curriculum that suits your interests is exciting, and we want to help you make those important decisions.
-Along with your faculty advisors, representatives from other departments such as the Center for Professional Development, Access to Justice Institute, or the Academic Resource Center, can provide valuable advice to help you reach your goals.
+Along with your faculty advisors, representatives from other departments such as the Center for Professional Development, Access to Justice Institute, or Academic Excellence and Bar Success, can provide valuable advice to help you reach your goals.

-Each April, we hold registration information sessions for 1Ls who will be registering for upper division courses for the first time, followed by Academic Advising Days.
-Each faculty member sets aside ten 30-minute advising slots to meet with 1L and 2L students and discuss curriculum choices for the next academic year.
+Each April, we hold registration information sessions for 1Ls who will be registering for upper division courses for the first time, followed by an Academic Advising Day.
+Faculty members that are assigned as 1L Advisors in the fall meet with their 1L advisees on a designated day to discuss curriculum choices for the next academic year.
+Upper-level students meet with the advisors assigned to them as 1L’s or to other professors to which they have been connected on a by-appointment basis.

 We recommend that students planning their upper division curriculum keep the following in mind: